spack/spack/lib/spack/docs/basic_usage.rst

       openssl Version(1.1.1j)

+And you can add as many attributes as you'd like with multiple `-a`.
 Finally, if you want to view the data as json (and possibly pipe into an output file) just add ``--json``: